Kapurthala district

 Kapurthala district is a district of Punjab state in northern India.
 The city of Kapurthala is the district headquarters.

 Kapurthala District is one of the smallest districts of Punjab in terms of both area and population, with 815,168 people by the 2011 census.
-The district is divided into two noncontiguous parts, the main Kapurthala-Sultanpur Lodhi portion and the Phagwara tehsil or block.
+The district is divided into two noncontiguous parts, the main Kapurthala-Sultanpur Lodhi portion and the Phagwara tehsil.

 The Kapurthala-Sultanpur Lodhi part lies between north latitude 31° 07' and 31° 22' and east longitude 75° 36'.
-In the north it is bound by Hoshiarpur, Gurdaspur, and Amritsar districts, in the west by the Beas River and Amritsar district, and in south by the Sutlej River, Jalandhar district, and Hoshiarpur district.
+In the north it is bound by Hoshiarpur, Gurdaspur, and Amritsar districts, in the west by the Beas River and Amritsar district, and in south by the Sutlej River, Jalandhar district, and Hoshiaripur district.

 Phagwara tehsil lies between north latitude 31° 22' and east longitude 75° 40' and 75° 55'.
 Phagwara lies on the National Highway No 1, and the tehsil is much more industrially developed than the remainder of Kapurthala District.
-Phagwara is situated at a distance of 19 km southeast of Jalandhar, and the tehsil is bounded on two sides by Jalandhar District whereas north by hoshiarpur district and east by S B S nagar district.
+Phagwara is situated at a distance of 19 km southeast of Jalandhar, and the tehsil is bounded on two sides by Jalandhar District whereas north by Hoshiarpur district and east by S B S Nagar District.

 The district has three subdivisions/tehsils: Kapurthala, Phagwara, and Sultanpur Lodhi.
 The total area of the district is 1633 km of which 909.09 km2 is in Kapurthala tehsil, 304.05 km2 is in Phagwara tehsil and 451.0 km2 is in Sultanpur Lodhi tehsil.
 The economy of the district is still predominantly agricultural.